-As of July 31, 2013 Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 5,150,975 \$ 30.68 4,359,943 Equity compensation plans not approved by security holders None None None Total 5,150,975 \$ 30.68 4,359,943
+As of July 31, 2014 Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 4,389,117 \$ 30.82 4,022,854 Equity compensation plans not approved by security holders None None None Total 4,389,117 \$ 30.82 4,022,854

-The Company's equity compensation plan allows the granting of stock options to various officers, directors and other employees of the Company at prices equal to fair market value at the date of grant.
+The Company's equity compensation plan allows the granting of stock options, restricted stock, and restricted stock units to various officers, directors and other employees of the Company at prices equal to fair market value at the date of grant.
 The Company has reserved 5,500,000 shares of Class A Nonvoting Common Stock for issuance under the Brady Corporation 2012 Omnibus Incentive Stock Plan.
 Generally, options will not be exercisable until one year after the date of grant, and will be exercisable thereafter, to the extent of one-third per year and have a maximum term of ten years.
+Generally, restricted stock units vest one-third per year for the first three years.

-In August 2010, 2011 and 2012, certain executives and key management employees were issued stock options that vest upon meeting certain financial performance conditions in addition to the vesting schedule described above.
+In August of 2009, 2010, and 2011, certain executives and key management employees were issued stock options that vest upon meeting certain financial performance conditions in addition to the vesting schedule described above.
 Performance-based options expire 10 years from the date of grant.
 All grants under the equity plans are at market price on the date of the grant.

-The Company granted 5,000 cliff-vested restricted shares in December 2012, with a grant price and fair value of \$32.99.
-The Company granted 10,000 shares of performance-based restricted stock units in September 2012, with a grant price and fair value of \$30.21.
-The Company granted 100,000 shares of performance-based restricted stock in August of 2010, with a grant price and fair value of \$28.35, and 210,000 shares in fiscal 2008, with a grant price and fair value of \$32.83.
-Effective July 20, 2011, the Compensation Committee of the Board of Directors of the Company approved an amendment to the fiscal 2008 performance-based restricted shares to provide for an additional two year vesting period.
-As of July 31, 2013, 5,000 cliff-vested restricted shares were outstanding, 10,000 performance-based restricted stock units were outstanding and 221,667 performance-based restricted shares were outstanding.
+The Company granted 5,000 three-year cliff-vested restricted shares in December 2012, with a grant price and fair value of \$32.99.
+The Company granted 5,000 service-based cliff-vested restricted shares in October 2013, with a grant price and fair value of \$29.70.
+The Company granted 103,055 time-based RSUs in fiscal 2014, with a weighted average grant price and fair value of \$30.99, of which 8,198 units were forfeited during fiscal 2014.
+As a result, as of July 31, 2014, \$99,857 time-based restricted shares and RSUs and 5,000 service-based restricted shares were outstanding with a weighted average grant date fair value of \$31.98 and \$29.70, respectively.

+The Company granted 210,000 performance-based restricted shares in fiscal 2008, with a grant price and fair value of \$32.83, and 100,000 performance-based restricted shares in August 2010, with a grant price and fair value of \$28.35.
+The Company granted 10,000 shares of performance-based RSUs in September 2012, with a grant price and fair value of \$30.21.
+Of the fiscal 2008 performance-based restricted shares granted, 55,000 shares were forfeited in fiscal 2013 and 85,000 shares were forfeited in fiscal 2014.
+Of the August 2010 performance-based restricted shares granted, 33,333 shares vested in fiscal 2013, 35,001 shares vested in fiscal 2014, and 31,666 shares were forfeited in fiscal 2014.
+As a result, as of July 31, 2014, 80,000 performance-based restricted shares and RSUs were outstanding with a weighted average grant date fair value of \$32.50.